nagasudhirpulla/taming_python/blog/skills/sftp_logging.md

 * Logging can be controlled using the `sshd_config` file located in the `C:\ProgramData\ssh` folder

 ## Logging level
+* Logging level controls the minimum criticality level which the logs will be generated
 * Logging level can be any one among `QUIET, FATAL, ERROR, INFO, VERBOSE, DEBUG, DEBUG1, DEBUG2, and DEBUG3`
-* More logs will be generated as the logging level goes from left to right in the above list
+* More number of logs will be generated as the logging level goes from left to right in the above list
 * The default logging level is INFO

 ## Logging facility